benisjammin/starwars/README.md

 resource for visualising and accessing the Star Wars galaxy.

 #### Legends versus Canon
-> As the primary author of the project is a fan of the Legends as much as the Canon, both are included.
-Legends is
+> As the primary author of the project is a fan of the Legends as much as the Canon,
-the default however, as it is much richer, and (generally) more interesting cartographically.
-The Canon universe is
+both are included.
+Legends is the default however, as it is much richer, and
+(generally) more interesting cartographically.
+The Canon universe isrelatively quite
-relatively quite sparse.
+sparse.

 ### Order of operations.
 * Initial file standards to be implemented.